spacejam/sled/README.md

 the system is largely inspired by the Deuteronomy architecture, and aims to implement the best features from RocksDB as well.

-the `LockFreeLog` and `PageCache` are usable on their own for implementing your own high-performance stateful systems!
+the `Log` and `PageCache` are usable on their own for implementing your own high-performance stateful systems!

 # References